5 Best Plantar Fasciitis Hiking Shoes in 2025

 Hiking shoes for plantar fasciitis basically need to stabilise the foot and prevent any unnecessary movement, however small and in whichever direction.
 To accomplish that, we recommend these 5 hiking shoe features:

-1. Heel stack height of a minimum of 30mm or, as many like to say, use cushioned hiking shoes.
+1. Shock absorption of 100 SA or more, or, as many like to say, use cushioned hiking shoes.
 Minimalist hiking shoes are not recommended.
 They put much more force on the foot muscles and plantar fascia and we want to avoid that.

 2. Not-too-soft platforms.
 Fortunately, the majority of hiking shoes are not plush, so this one is easy.
 Firmer midsoles prevent unnecessary foot movement.